Emma Crawford Festival What would you do to remember a beloved member of the community? I bet coffin racing didn't come to mind.

 Emma was buried some years later in Manitou Springs' Crystal Valley Cemetery in an unmarked grave.
 A Memorial Stone was erected in 2004 by Historic Manitou Springs, Inc. (which operates the Manitou Springs Heritage Center) to honor her life.

-"Ghost Stories of Old Manitou" Walking Tours start at the Manitou Springs Heritage Center (517 Manitou Avenue) beginning at 5:30 pm.
-Tours leave every 15 minutes until 9:00 pm.
-(See "Ghost Tours" page.)
+"Ghost Stories of Old Manitou" Walking Tours start at the Manitou Springs Heritage Center (517 Manitou Avenue) October 25th, 2014 beginning at 5:30 pm.
+Tours leave every 15 minutes until 9:pm.
+(See "Ghost Tour" page.)